LukeItUp/tokenizer/README.md

 Entries in **tokenized_entries** with grade lower than 90% should be rechecked.
 Mark which entries are faulty so I can correct them manually.

-- Sometimes an original word might be split as mentioned above.
+- Sometimes an original word might be split with "-" character, as mentioned above.
 This is not incorrect.
 - Some characters (Š, Č, Ž) in original word are different after transformation.
 This doesn't meant that entry is incorrect.
 - As mentioned above, some words might be missing in *tokens.xml* file, which misplaces all the following words.
 This is an incorrect entry and should be marked down.